How are the Changes in the ERP Market Affect Companies in Singapore

 The disappointing part of all these changes in the ERP market is the normalization of incomplete and failed projects.
-Some vendors are taking unfinished and failed project as a norm rather than exceptions.
+Some vendors are taking unfinished and failed projects as a norm rather than exceptions.
 With such a mindset, the quality of ERP implementation will continue to be unsatisfactory.

 What is my advice to Singapore companies when the ERP market is going through changes?

 - Consider cloud ERP since it is becoming more mature and affordable.
 Calculate your breakeven and future cost before embarking on it.
 Make sure that there is a plan B of on-premise and alternate implementation partners for the solution.
 You can read my previous article on “Cloud or On-Premise” for more information.
-Cloud ERPs tends to favour companies who have fewer users and with a less complicated requirement.
+Cloud ERPs tend to favour companies that have fewer users and with a less complicated requirement.

 - Avoid Big Tier-One ERPs.
 Companies cannot afford lengthy multi-year implementation when the business environment is evolving rapidly.
 The high cost and low quality of consulting services will make implementing big ERP risky and with little ROI.